-- 6. The last day for experimental work for thesis presentation is Friday, March 25, 2022.
-A draft of your thesis must be presented to your supervisor by April 1, 2022.
+- 6. The last day for experimental work for thesis presentation is Thursday, March 28, 2024.
+A draft of your thesis must be presented to your supervisor by Friday, April 5, 2024.
 Failure to meet this and the subsequent deadlines may prevent your graduation.
-(Note that most advisors will be pleased if you want to do additional experimental work after you have finished your thesis.) - 7.
-You will be required to present a short (20 minute) seminar summarizing the nature of your research and your results.
+(Note that You may continue to perform additional experimental work after you have finished your thesis.) - 7.
+You will be required to present a short (15 minute) seminar summarizing the nature of your research and your results.
 It is important that you plan this presentation carefully and rehearse your presentation at least once in the presence of your research supervisor.
-These presentations are tentatively scheduled for May 2 May 4, 2022.
-The actual date will be announced. - 8.
-You will be required to provide both your thesis advisor and Ms. Young (kyoung@g.hmc.edu) with a high-quality (color, where necessary) electronic copy of your thesis in PDF format by 5 p.m., Friday, April 15, 2022.
-The department will produce an archival copy for binding at our expense.
+These presentations are tentatively scheduled for Monday, April 29, 2024.
+The actual date will be announced.

-9. The draft introduction, experimental summary, and final thesis should be prepared as technical documents according to ACS guidelines.
+- 8. You will be required to provide both your thesis advisor and Ms. Young (kyoung@g.hmc.edu) with a high-quality (color, where necessary) electronic copy of your thesis in PDF format by 5 p.m., Friday, April 19, 2024. - 9.
+The draft introduction, experimental summary, and final thesis should be prepared as technical documents according to ACS guidelines.
 Consult The ACS Style Guide, 3rd edition (American Chemical Society, 2006, available electronically at ACS style guide for general guidelines on writing a scientific paper (Chapter 4), for the correct formatting for numerical references (Chapter 14), for guidance on the preparation of chemical structures (Chapter 17), figures (Chapter 15), and tables (Chapter 16), for conventions and usage of numbers and units (Chapter 11), and for other conventions in chemistry (Chapter 13).